Content

 Technique #4: Combining ARRAYFORMULA with CONCAT for Efficiency

-Combining ARRAYFORMULA with the CONCAT function in Google Sheets offers a simple way to merge data.
+Combining ARRAYFORMULA with the CONCAT function in Google Sheets offers a simple way to merge data, similar to how you would use the CONCATENATE function in sheets to merge text strings and data from multiple cells into one cell.

-ARRAYFORMULA lets CONCAT work across several cells at once, so you don't have to manually apply the formula to each row.
-It's a big time-saver, especially when you're dealing with lots of data.
+ARRAYFORMULA lets CONCAT work across several cells simultaneously, so you don’t have to apply the formula to each row manually.
+It’s a big time-saver, especially when you’re dealing with lots of data and need to concatenate cells efficiently in Google Sheets.

 =ARRAYFORMULA(CONCAT(B3:B12,C3:C12))